Pototan: American era

 Under the Americans, the natives were granted the freedom of speech and worship.
 Education was liberalized; more and better roads and bridges were constructed.
 Improvements were also noticed in the economic, social and cultural life of the people.

 During the incumbency of Mun.
 President Maurillo Mendoza, the Pototanons again witnessed another unforgettable event: the burning of the entire half of the poblacion in November 1914.
 The cause of the fire is unknown.

 When the Philippine Constitution was ratified in 1935, another change in the town's local governance was introduced: the title of Municipal President was changed to Municipal Mayor.
 Santiago Puig was the first Municipal Mayor.
 He was succeeded by Mariano Peñaflorida in 1940.
 Peñaflorida served until September 16, 1942.

 World War II

 The coming of the Japanese during World War II spread chaos and fear among Pototanons.
 Mayor Peñaflorida continued to act as Mayor under the Free Revolutionary Government of Tomas Confesor while the Japanese Imperial Forces designated Tomas Ferrariz as Puppet Mayor.

 Geography

+Pototan lies on the banks of the Suage River, 30 km from Iloilo City and 16 km from Janiuay.
+The town has an area of 94 km2, 85% of which is agricultural land.